 In 2019, Kassey made it through the winter.
 We promised her if she made it until spring, we would ensure she made it until her 15th birthday in June.
 Mobility-wise she could still walk a slow mile, but she was forgetful, and there were more poos in the house than outside.
 So long as we stayed on schedule, we could get the pees outside, but it was a challenge.
 We often called her Koko.
 The long stares into space.
 The watery eyes.
 And then she just couldn't get up anymore, and we knew it was time to say Goodbye.

 In 2017 Kassey turned thirteen.
 Where did all the time go.
 We were seeing the same changes with Kassey as we did with her Mom, Koko.
 Stiffness, difficulty doing stairs and getting into vehicles.
 Old dog hair, fading out to blonde in patches.
 Eyes getting blue with cataracts.
 Fear of thunder.
 Just because we have been down this road before, it does not make it any easier.

-With Kassey we are giving her Gabapentin to help with that back pain thought to be due to the arthritis in her spine.
-Her Meloxin (similar to Metacam) is at 20 kg, with yearly blood testing to ensure her kidneys are functioning normal.
-We were doing green mussel supplements but as diarrhea is a common side-effect have switched her to Flexadin.
-Her poos are more solid, so even though they are inside, it is easier to deal with them.
+With Kassey we gave her Gabapentin to help with that back pain thought to be due to the arthritis in her spine.
+Her Meloxin (similar to Metacam) was at 20 kg, with yearly blood testing to ensure her kidneys are functioning normal.
+We were doing green mussel supplements but as diarrhea is a common side-effect switched her to Flexadin, and then Extend.
+We added Ygia to make her poos more solid.
+So even though they were inside, it was easier to deal with them.